sandeeppaulraj/CarND-Vehicle-Detection/writeup.md

 #### 1. Finding Cars

 For this part of the project, i decided to re use the find cars routine provided in the project helper videos.
+For the test images provides, once scale seems enough to detetc the car.
+This is however, nto a viable option for the video which has several frames.
+I found this out by experimenting.

+The project videos explained the find cars function which needs to extract hog featuers only once and can be sub sampled to get all the the available overlay windows.
+These windows have an associated scale factor that define the overlap.
+To have different levels of overlap, the functio needs to be called multiple times.
+This is what i did for the video.
+My pipeline to process individual frames of the video actually calls the find cars funtions four times.

+Again based on experimentatio

 #### 2. Initial Pipeline on Test Images